csparkresearch/KuttyPy-GUI/README.md

 ---
-Developed by Jithin B.P @CSpark Research, 2018
+Developed by Jithin B.P @CSpark Research, 2018.
+Special thanks to Georges Khazanadar for Debianizing efforts.